Small Town Rodeos And The Wild West

-Rodeos are much smaller and may just have the horse competitions.
+Rodeos are much smaller and may just have horse competitions.
 A stampede is more than a rodeo only, with lots of other attractions.
-It’s a fair or festival with thrill rides, competitions, shows, food and community and business booths and lots more.
+It’s a fair or festival with thrill rides, competitions, shows, food and community, business booths, and lots more.

 Small Town Rodeos